Draft an Employment Reference Letter (NAFTA)

 Accommodations and Travel Itinerary

-Getting a brief synopsis of your experience with your current company as well as your position title and the summation of the duties will help demonstrate that you have significant ties to your home country.
-It will also prove that your intend is temporary in Canada as you have a full time employment to go back to at the end of your stay.
+Getting a brief synopsis of your experience with your current company as well as your position title and the summation of the duties, will help demonstrate that you have significant ties to your home country.
+It will also prove that your intention is temporary in Canada, as you have full-time employment to go back to at the end of your stay.
 The letter can also state that you are needed to travel for a meeting or conference.

 Along with demonstrating your work experience or position with your current company, you should also indicate in your letter how you meet the qualifications of for your intended purpose in Canada.